Skip to main content

 Appeal levels: Marketplace: internal appeal then federal external review (IRO).
 Medicaid: plan appeal then state fair hearing.
 Medicare Advantage: federal 5-level ladder.

-Timing: 180 days from denial for marketplace internal appeals; 4 months / 120 days for federal external review.
-Medicaid fair-hearing deadlines vary by state — often as short as 90-120 days.
+Carrier timing: 180 days from denial for marketplace internal appeals; 4 months / 120 days for federal external review.
+Medicaid fair-hearing deadlines vary by state, often as short as 90-120 days.

 What we know about Centene / Ambetter: We confirm the specific Centene subsidiary (Ambetter, Sunshine Health, Wellcare, etc.) before filing, because procedural rules and the supervising regulator change with the line of business.